tdurouchoux/dsview_vault/topics/Library/LangChain.md

 ---
-date: '2023-09-14'
+date: '2024-11-07'
 type: Library
 ---

-A framework that supports various large language models (LLMs) and enables Jupyter AI to utilize both local and cloud-based models, while also facilitating the building of applications with language models, including those that utilize retrieval augmented generation (RAG) frameworks.
+A framework designed for building intelligent applications using large language models (LLMs), supporting functionalities like chatbots, generative question-answering, and summarization, while also enabling Jupyter AI to utilize both local and cloud-based models, and facilitating the building of applications with language models, including those that utilize retrieval augmented generation (RAG) frameworks.